EdgyGuy19/IMAGI/README.md

 ### Example of Posted GitHub Issues

-When you run the `grade` command, AI-Grader creates GitHub issues with feedback for students.
+When you run the `generate` command, IMAGI creates GitHub issues with feedback for students.
 Here are actual examples of how these issues appear:

 #### Standard Issue (Without Teacher's Note)